dr-ni/aec_cmdline/README.md

 ## Usage

-This tool can be easily used with files:
+This tool can be used with files:

 ```
 aec_cmdline < infile.raw > outfile.raw